Centennial, Colorado: Demographics

 The city is approximately composed of 87.4% White, 4.8% Hispanic or Latino, 3.6% Asian, 2.4% African American, 0.4% Native American, and 0.3% from other races.

 The median age is 37.2 years, in comparison to the 35.3-year national average.
 For every 100 females, there are 98 males.

 Economy

 National CineMedia and United Launch Alliance are among the companies based in Centennial.
-Blackjack Pizza was headquartered in Centennial.

-Top employers

-According to Centennial's 2017 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Centennial's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

 Schools

 Most of Centennial is within the territory of the Cherry Creek Public Schools while the western portion of the city in the territory of Littleton Public Schools.
 Centennial is also served by a few private schools.